Battle of Dara: Battle

-After the first day of skirmishes, Belisarius sent a letter to the Persian commander.
-Rather than fight a battle, he believed it was best to avoid conflict and instead insisted that their disputes be settled by discussion.
+On the second day there were no engagements, but the two leaders exchanged letters.
+Belisarius sent a letter to Perozes, arguing that it was best to avoid conflict and to settle their disputes by discussion.
 The letter read, "The first blessing is peace, as is agreed by all men who have even a small share of reason. ...
 The best general, therefore, is that one which is able to bring about peace from war."
-The letter either fell on deaf ears or Perozes already wanted to negotiate which eventually failed, the battle resumed.
-The Persians already thought of the Byzantine army as a second-rate army; this letter, along with his numerical superiority, likely made Perozes even more confident of victory.
-In his book on Belisarius, Brogna merely says that Belisarius sent the letter because of his good moral character.
-Mahon claims in his book that Belisarius doubted his chance of victory and this is why he sent the letter.
+The negotiations failed.
+The Sasanians thought the Byzantine army was inferior and of low morale following its recent defeats.
+The letter, along with his numerical superiority, likely made Perozes even more confident of victory.